 The Pan Am flight from Mumbai was waiting at the Jinnah International Airport in Karachi to leave for John F Kennedy International Airport in New York when four men from the Abu Nidal Organisation (Palestinian terrorist group) hijacked it.
 Men, equipped with Kalashnikovs and other explosives, ordered the aircrew to close the doors.

 Neerja was quick to alert the pilot.
-The aircrew, including pilot, co-pilot and flight engineer, immobilised the flight and escaped from the scene.
+The aircrew, including pilot, co-pilot and flight engineer, immobilized the flight and escaped from the scene.
 That swift move by the 22-year-old air hostess foiled the terrorists’ plan to fly the plane to Israel and crash it into a building.
-The plan reminds us of the 9/11 attacks in New York that happened few years later?
+The plan reminds us of the 9/11 attacks in New York that happened a few years later?

 With the aircrew deserting the plane, around 360 passengers and the cabin crew were left on their own to come out alive from the grip of four burly terrorists.
 Since Neerja was leading the crew, the terrorists asked her to collect the passports of all the passengers.
 The idea was to identify the Americans on board and kill them.
 Guessing the evil design, Neerja commanded the attendants to hid the passports of 41 Americans.
 That was the second wise step taken in such a palpitating situation.